Buena Park is a part of Uptown.

 Although many lump Chicago's Buena Park neighborhood in with Uptown, Buena Park is considered a neighborhood all its ownâ€”a small residential nook located within the larger umbrella region of Uptown.
 It has its own unique identity and history and, in fact, the development of Buena Park actually predates that of Uptown.

 The area now known as Buena Park originally began as a suburb of Chicago when wealthy Chicagoans started building homes there during the 1870s.
 One of those wealthy residents was Robert A. Waller, a prominent real estate developer.
 Waller contributed to the expansion of the suburb in 1887 when he subdivided his considerable property and offered it up for residential growth.
 For his role in Buena Park's progression, Waller is considered the neighborhood's founder.

-In 1889 the area, which continued to develop, was annexed by Chicago.
+In 1889 Chicago annexed the developing area.
 The Northwestern Railroad came to Uptown a year later, bringing with it the development of large apartment buildings and an influx of people to a region that had previously been only sparsely populated by immigrant farmers.
 While Uptown continued to flourish for the next three generations as a popular entertainment destination, Buena Park thrived as a residential haven for middle and upper classes seeking proximity to Uptown's spotlight, while staying out of its harsh glare.